Cultural Revolution: Arts and literature

 In 1966, Jiang Qing advanced the Theory of the Dictatorship of the Black Line.
 Those perceived to be bourgeois, anti-socialist or anti-Mao (black line) should be cast aside, and called for the creation of new literature and arts.
 Disseminators of the "old culture" would be eradicated.
 The majority of writers and artists were seen as "black line figures" and "reactionary literati", and were persecuted, and subjected to "criticism and denunciation" where they could be humiliated and ravaged, and be imprisoned or sent to hard labour.
 For instance, Mei Zhi and her husband were sent to a tea farm in Lushan County, Sichuan.
 She did not resume writing until the 1980s.

 In 1970, the CCP came to view the Ministry of Culture as so disruptive that it decided to dissolve the Ministry and establish a Culture Group within the State Council in an effort to rein in cultural politics.
+No congresses of the China Federation of Literary and Art Circles were held during the Cultural Revolution.

 The principles for cultural production laid out by Mao in the 1942 Talks at the Yan'an Forum on Art and Literature became dogmatized.
 The literary situation eased after 1972, as more were allowed to write, and many provincial literary periodicals resumed publication, but the majority of writers still could not work.
 Documents released in 1980 regarding the prosecution of the Gang of Four show that more than 2,600 people in the field of arts and literature were persecuted by the Ministry of Culture.
 Many died: the names of 200 writers and artists who were persecuted to death were commemorated in 1979.
 These include writers such as Lao She, Fu Lei, Deng Tuo, Baren, Li Guangtian, Yang Shuo and Zhao Shuli.

 Depictions of iron girls became a frequent subject of art during the Cultural Revolution, often shown in spaces and activities traditionally associated with male authority as part of an effort to develop the new socialist woman.